EricLWang/self/Codex.md

 * We will die.

 #### 2B E&R: Supersenses
-Spiritual thoughts.
+Thoughts regarding spirituality.

-* Meaning is created, not found.
+* Meaning is created subjectively, not found objectively.
 * Frequently remembering we will die increases the quality of our life.
-* God as in capital "G" from organized religion does not exist, but some other kind of higher power does.
+* God as in the capital "G" entity from organized religion does not exist, but some other kind of higher power does.
 * Life is ultimately experienced alone.
 * There are no coincidences - everything happens for a reason.
 * "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan